luomus/finbif/README.md

 library(finbif)
 ```

-To use the FinBIF API you must first request and set an personal access
+To use the FinBIF API you must first request and set a personal access
 token.
 You can request an API token to be sent to your email address
 with the function `finbif_get_token`.